Anchorsify/Anchorsify.github.io/_projects/Fuuton.md

 - Speed: 16
 - Seal Speed: 14

-Effects: This technique may differentiate between enemies and allies within its area of effect.
-It ignores armor, and its damage is considered 25% higher for the purpose of causing wounds.
+Effects: This technique may differentiate between enemies and allies within its area of effect, but does not penalize dodges based on its Area.
+It ignores armor, and its damage is considered 25% higher for the purpose of Wounding.

 #### --( Daitoppa - Great Breakthrough )--
 A relatively simple technique which creates a sudden gust of wind.
 Its actual force varies wildly based upon the strength of the user.
 A superior shinobi will produce alarmingly destructive results, while a weaker one would be better off finding other methods to attack.